CEP-Comwell/proxmox_addons/README.md

 **Configuration Options:**
 - Centralized settings in `config.yml` (see bridge and overlay variables)
 - Per-node and per-site variables in `group_vars/` and `host_vars/`
-- Vault integration for sensitive data
+	- edgesec-VAULT integration for sensitive data

 **Integration Points:**
-- Works with EdgeSec-RADIUS for authentication
+- Works with edgesec-RADIUS for authentication
-- Integrates with EdgeSec-REST backend for device enrollment
+- Integrates with edgesec-REST backend for device enrollment
 - Supports traffic mirroring for DPI/IDS via VM & Docker roles

 **References:**